rish283/contrast/talks.md

 Conference on Uncertainty in Artificial Intelligence (UAI) 2020:
 ---
-<h3>Time Series Analysis using a Kernel based Uncertainty Framework</h3>
+<h3>Time Series Analysis using a Kernel based Uncertainty Decomposition Framework</h3>

 <br />